Adamocho/OverTheWire-Wargames/Leviathan/Walkthrough.md

     Wrong password, Good Bye ...
 ```

 It looks like it compares strings.
-Run `ltrace` on it (see the manpage).
+Run `ltrace` on it (see the man page).

 ```console
 $ ltrace ./check